Codepact/codepact-privacy/privacy.md

 ### User, Users

-means users with an account on the Service.
+means Individuals with an account on the Service.